 To see an up-to-date schedule of events, see the 2022-2023 Schedule.

-The main goals for the first term are to become a community together, to get to know our place – Hamilton, and to look at who God has made us to be and what He is wanting to do in each of us.
+The main goals for the first term are to become part of the Act Five community together, to get to know Hamilton and our neighbourhood, and to look at who God has made us to be and what He is inviting us into.
 We learn to pay attention to God’s voice, to each other, and to the world around us, and we will be challenged by new ideas and experiences.

 Our classrooms go from canoes to the escarpment, from our kitchen table to local waterfalls, listening to literal legends tell us their wisdom — and I'm hoping that I can implement that wisdom into my life somehow.